DIY Finishing - Finishing Techniques

 Why is the lake breaking?

-This is one of the most frequently asked questions in comments on articles or seen on specialist groups.
+It is one of the most frequently asked questions in article comments or seen on specialized groups.
 Unfortunately, as simple as the question is, the answer is complicated.
-Even if it is the varnish that is cracking, the problem may be related to the wood it was applied to, the way it was applied or the environmental conditions, not just the varnish.
+Even if it is the varnish that is cracking, the problem may be related to the wood it was applied to, the application method or environmental conditions, not just the varnish.
 And a correct answer cannot be given without knowing these details.

 why the lake is cracking

-Basically, the varnish film on the surface of furniture or other objects can crack for four reasons:
+In general, the varnish film on furniture or other objects can crack for four reasons:

 1. Lake quality